 Just like any other policies, it has its parts.
 You don’t have to worry about researching because if you’re planning to make this policy, it’s structure is similar to other policies.
 In this part of the article, you will learn the general parts of what makes a flex workplace policy.
 This policy is made up of these parts:

 - Introduction – The company will state a little introduction of the policy before actually saying its purpose and who does it apply to.

-- Eligibility – Companies sometimes give these privileges to their employees who fit their criteria of who is eligible in requesting for a flexible work schedule.
+- Eligibility – Companies sometimes give these privileges to their employees who fit their criteria of who is eligible in requesting for a flexible work schedule sample.
 Students, family responsibilities, old age and the like are some of the factors most companies who have this kind of policy would take into consideration.